hlmason/musiclaps/README.md

 Elements/selectors tend to come in the order they appear in the markup; exceptions occur when one or more elements/selectors are grouped together.
 In most cases, selectors include element names - despite being unnecessary - to make it easier to identify the context.

-Properties are in alphabetical order, although it is of course not necessary to observe this.

 Comments have been made liberally and may be outdated.

 =================================